 Our West segment includes Grand Lodge Casino, Stockman's Casino, Bronco Billy's Casino and Hotel and, upon its expected opening in December 2023, will include Chamonix Casino Hotel.
 The market in Cripple Creek is seasonal, favoring the summer months.
 Our Nevada operations have historically been seasonal, with the summer months accounting for a disproportionate share of annual revenues.
 Additionally, snowfall levels during the winter months can often affect operations, as Grand Lodge Casino is located near several major ski resorts.
-While we typically benefit from a "good" snow year, resulting in extended periods of operation at the nearby ski areas, excessive snow levels can result in challenging driving conditions or the closure of roads leading to Grand Lodge.
+While Grand Lodge typically benefits from a "good" snow year, resulting in extended periods of operation at the nearby ski areas, excessive snow levels can also result in challenging driving conditions or the closure of roads leading to the property.

-Total revenues decreased by 12.8% (or \$1.2 million) and 9.5% (or \$1.7 million) for the respective three and six months ended June 30, 2023, primarily due to planned business disruptions to accommodate the construction of Chamonix.
+Total revenues increased by 3.8% (or \$0.4 million) for the three months ended September 30, 2023 from improved holds, but decreased by 4.6% (or \$1.3 million) for the nine months ended September 30, 2023, primarily due to planned business disruptions to accommodate the construction of Chamonix.
 These significant construction disruptions include temporarily-reduced gaming and restaurant capacity, as well as the temporary absence of all on-site hotel rooms and on-site self-parking.
 To alleviate the lack of on-site parking, Bronco Billy's currently offers, and incurs the cost of offering, complimentary valet parking, as well as a free shuttle service to an off-site parking lot.

-Casino revenue decreased by 14.6% (or \$1.2 million) and 11.0% (or \$1.8 million) for the respective three and six months ended June 30, 2023, largely due to the construction disruptions mentioned above.
-Slot revenue declined by 14.4% (or \$1.0 million) and 12.6% (or \$1.8 million), while table games revenue declined by 17.5% (or \$0.2 million) and remained flat at \$1.8 million for the respective three and six months ended June 30, 2023.
-Declines in gaming volumes during both periods were also impacted by adverse weather in Nevada, especially at Grand Lodge, where extremely heavy snowfall in February and March 2023 created challenging driving conditions and trip cancellations to our property.
+Casino revenue increased by 3.5% (or \$0.3 million) for the three months ended September 30, 2023, reflecting higher casino revenue at Grand Lodge.
+For the nine months ended September 30, 2023, casino revenue decreased by 5.6% (or \$1.4 million), largely due to the construction disruptions at Bronco Billy's mentioned above.
+Slot revenue declined by 0.9% (or \$0.1 million) and 8.3% (or \$1.8 million) for the respective three and nine months ended September 30, 2023, despite an increase in the slot hold percentage at Bronco Billy's and Grand Lodge.
+Table games revenue rose by 30.5% (or \$0.4 million) and 12.8% (or \$0.4 million) for the respective periods, helped by increases in the table games hold percentages at Grand Lodge, as well as improved volumes at Bronco Billy's during 2023 overall, as compared to the prior-year period when the property was undergoing its casino refurbishment starting in May 2022.
+Declines in gaming volumes during the nine months ended September 30, 2023 were impacted by adverse weather in Nevada, especially at Grand Lodge, where heavy snowfall in February and March 2023 created challenging driving conditions and trip cancellations to our property.
 During the second quarter of 2023, lingering snowfall near Lake Tahoe delayed the return of seasonal residents to Incline Village, which also adversely affected Grand Lodge's results.

-Non-casino revenue was relatively flat for the three and six months ended June 30, 2023.
-Food and beverage revenues increased by 11.9% (or \$0.1 million) and 10.5% (or \$0.1 million) for the respective three and six months ended June 30, 2023, which offset declines in hotel revenues for both periods, primarily for the reasons noted above at Bronco Billy's.
+Non-casino revenue improved by \$0.1 million for each of the respective three and nine months ended September 30, 2023.
+Food and beverage revenues increased by 15.1% (or \$0.1 million) and 12.1% (or \$0.3 million) for the respective three and nine months ended September 30, 2023, which offset declines in hotel revenues for both periods, primarily for the reasons noted above at Bronco Billy's.